 The hot springs are believed to have healing powers.
 They contain minerals that turn the water brown so don’t presume that the water is dirty.

 The favorite hot springs and bath house is the Piscinas de la Virgen at the foot of the Virgin’s Hair Waterfall.
 They are also the hottest springs.
 You can cool off in cold pools or bathe in the waterfalls.

 El Salado Hot Springs has hot and cold pools and is near the Bascun Creek canyon about 1.5 kilometers from town.
 It’s a 40-minute walk from Banos or take a cab or bus.

 Area activities include hiking, mountain biking, horseback riding, rafting, kayaking and touring.
 Banos has many hotels and plenty of restaurants.

 There is plenty of nightlife, great shopping with sidewalk tiendas that sell good crafts, baskets, toffee and tagua art and carvings.

-Both times we were in Banos Ecuador we met this man.
+Both times we were in Banos we met this man.
 He has a small stall among lots of other outdoor stalls.
 The first time we met him he told us a long story about how he was from Mexico and had studied with a shaman.

 The Galeria de Arte Huillacuna features the work of many fine artists who display their sculpture, paintings and pottery.

-Tungurahua volcano continues to spew occasionally and let its presence be known hotly and dramatically.
+Tungurahua volcano continues to spew occasionally and let her presence be known hotly and dramatically.
 A visit to Banos will entertain you on many levels -- physically, mentally, spiritually, artistically, hedonistically and with the volcano’s shenanigans -- emotionally.